blazium-engine/blazium-docs/tutorials/networking/websocket.rst

 Due to its simplicity, its wide compatibility, and being easier to use than a raw TCP connection, WebSocket soon started to spread outside the browsers, in native applications as a mean to communicate with network servers.

-Godot supports WebSocket in both native and HTML5 exports.
+Blazium supports WebSocket in both native and HTML5 exports.

-Using WebSocket in Godot
+Using WebSocket in Blazium
 ------------------------

-WebSocket is implemented in Godot via :ref:`WebSocketPeer <class_WebSocketPeer>`.
+WebSocket is implemented in Blazium via :ref:`WebSocketPeer <class_WebSocketPeer>`.
 The WebSocket implementation is compatible with the High-Level Multiplayer.
 See section on :ref:`high-level multiplayer <doc_high_level_multiplayer>` for more details.